Overview

 Item 13 Review of Accounts

-U.S. markets are open.
+the U.S. markets are open.

 Reviews may be triggered by material market, economic or political events, or by

-changes to client’s financial situations (such as retirement, termination of
+changes to Client’s financial situations (such as retirement, termination of

 employment, physical move, or inheritance).

-available to the client for consultation.
+reasonably available to the Client for consultation.

 14